 You may be saying to yourself: “Narcissistic … elegant clothes … garish luxury … coiffed blond hair … vain, boastful, mischievous … hangs out with models … never apologizes for who he is … Good grief this is starting to sound familiar!”

 Kayfabe techniques have been used in entertainment genres outside professional wrestling.
 The avant-garde comedian Andy Kaufman used kayfabe during his acts in the 1970s.
 He blurred fictional and objective reality by avoiding explicit punchlines and perpetrating public stunts with kayfabe conspirators.

 The audience lost track of what was serious and what was a joke.
-Some people loved the liminal experience of Kaufman’s comedy, some could not stand him and criticized his methods.
+Some people loved the liminal experience of Kaufman’s comedy, others could not stand him and deplored his methods.
 Either way, Kaufman became infamous.

 Kaufman discovered something astonishing in his experiments with kayfabe comedy: he could create “unwitting faces.”
-That is, Kaufman launched nasty and unprovoked verbal attacks on unsuspecting audience members and celebrities in the press, then created kayfabe drama using their unscripted reactions.
+That is, Kaufman launched nasty and unprovoked verbal attacks on unsuspecting audience members or on celebrities in the press, then created kayfabe drama using their unscripted reactions.

 As long as Kaufman started in the heel position, his opponents reflexively engaged and defended themselves in a predictable manner, believing they had nothing to lose from thrashing a self-evident reprobate.
-By starting a fight on his terms and knowing what sort of story he wanted to play out, Kaufman owned the narrative without the faces being read in.
+By starting a fight on his terms and knowing what sort of story he wanted to play out, Kaufman owned the narrative without his face being read in to the act.

 Kaufman exploited these feuds for media exposure and entertainment.
 The spectacle riveted fans, who got lost in figuring out what they were witnessing.
 A conspiracy to fool them?
 An unhinged lunatic provoking a free-for-all?
 Pure genius?